Skip to content

 7. Run the following command to reload the Apache service and apply the modifications:

-2. Select Proceed to Host.
-The Apache home page opens.
-A lock with the words "not secure" appears in the browser address bar.
-This indicates that the certificate isn't validated, but is encrypting your connection.
+3. Choose Proceed to Host to open the Apache home page.
+A lock that says not secure appears in the browser address bar.
+This shows that the certificate isn't validated, but does encrypt your connection.

-For information on configuring SSL/TLS on Red Hat or Community Enterprise Linux, see Setting up a webserver to use HTTPS on the Red Hat website.
+For information about how to configure SSL/TLS on Red Hat Enterprise Linux (RHEL) or Community Enterprise Linux, see Setting up a webserver to use HTTPS on the Red Hat website.
+Or, if you use Amazon Linux, then see SSL/TLS configuration for Amazon Linux 1 (AL1), Amazon Linux 2 (AL2), or Amazon Linux 2023 (AL2023).

 4 Comments